aditi1226/aditi1226/README.md

 ### Hi there, I'm Aditi. 👋

 ## I'm a Student and a Developer!
-- 👯 I’m looking for an opportunity in Software domain.
+- 👯 Currently, I’m actively looking for an opportunity in Software domain.
 - 🔭 I’m currently working on a NLP Project!
 - 🌱 I’m currently learning everything. 🤣
 - 🥅 2020 Goals: Contribute to Open Source projects